 At the end of the day, what the TSA is really concerned about is threats to the safety and well being of passengers (things like weapons, bombs, etc).
 They are also concerned about lithium polymer batteries (better known simply as lithium batteries and abbreviated LiPo).

 Drones, of course, use lithium batteries (as do most small electronics).
 LiPo batteries strike the right balance between charge time and weight (both of which are huge issues for drones).

 But, LiPo batteries can create some safety problems.
 They can overheat, overcharge (and then explode or catch fire) and be ruptured under pressure.

 When traveling with your drone, it’s really the LiPo battery issue that’s of concern for the TSA – hence their policy on drones being so light.
 And even more so than the TSA it’s the FAA (responsible for flight policies and more here in the US) that has issued guidance on LiPo batteries.

-So, when traveling with a drone it’s not really the TSA’s policy on drones you need to worry about, it’s the airline you are flying so be sure to check your airline’s policy.
+So, when traveling with a drone it’s not really the TSA’s policy on drones you need to worry about, it’s the airline’s drone policy (the one you are flying) so be sure to check your their policy.

-If you are still looking for information on how to travel through security with your drone, check out this great video:
+If you are still looking for information on taking your drone through airport security with your drone, check out this great video: